 If your child is attending nursery or preschool

-Most, if not all, children with SEND (special educational needs and disabilities) in the early years will be effectively supported without the need for statutory Education Health and Care (EHC) Plans.
+Most, if not all, children with SEND in the early years will be effectively supported without the need for statutory Education Health and Care (EHC) Plans.
 If, however, it becomes apparent that a child will need the support of a statutory EHC Plan at pre-school / nursery or to help them to move to school, an EHC Needs Assessment can be requested.
 Parents and carers have the right to make such a request at any time, but are advised to discuss any concerns with setting staff or a professional such as a GP or health visitor first.

 If you have any concerns about your child’s health or development, your first point of contact should be your GP (doctor) or health visitor.
 Berkshire Healthcare Foundation Trust have also developed SHaRON, a new dedicated social support network, with a section called ‘Jupiter’ for parents and carers of young people who are either waiting for their child to have an assessment for autism or who have a child who has already been given a diagnosis of an Autism Spectrum Condition.